muzykantov/tgpt/README.md

 ## Main Features
 - Fast and Efficient: Designed and built to work swiftly, ensuring optimal user experience.
 - Minimal Requirements: Runs smoothly even on low-end hardware.
 No database or additional dependencies required.
 - Accurate Cost Calculation: Precisely calculates cost, ensuring correct estimates.
+The bot meticulously tracks expenses for each user, providing a transparent view of usage costs.
+- Multi-Currency Support: Offers the ability to display and recalculate costs in various currencies, catering to a global user base and their financial preferences.
 - Versions Supported: Fully supports the GPT-3.5 Turbo and future-proof with GPT-4 support.
-Different context length can be handled.
+Different context lengths can be handled, including the expanded context length for GPT-4 Turbo Preview (gpt-4-1106-preview) with up to 128k tokens.
 - Chat History: Allows to maintain chat history, enabling continuity in user interactions.
 - Light on Hardware: Among the unique advantages of TGPT is its low hardware requirements, making it easier to host and maintain than some other options.

+### Available AI Models and Their Cost Structures:

+1. GPT-3.5 Turbo (4k Context)
+   - Identifier: openai.GPT3Dot5Turbo
+   - Context Length: 4,000 tokens
+   - Cost Structure: Referenced by GPT3Dot5TurboCtx4k

+2. GPT-3.5 Turbo (16k Context)
+   - Identifier: openai.GPT3Dot5Turbo16K
+   - Context Length: 16,000 tokens
+   - Cost Structure: Referenced by GPT3Dot5TurboCtx16k

+3. GPT-4 (8k Context)
+   - Identifier: openai.GPT4
+   - Context Length: 8,000 tokens
+   - Cost Structure: Referenced by GPT4Ctx8k

+4. GPT-4 (32k Context)
+   - Identifier: openai.GPT432K
+   - Context Length: 32,000 tokens
+   - Cost Structure: Referenced by GPT4Ctx32k

+5. GPT-4 Turbo Preview (128k Context)
+   - Identifier: "gpt-4-1106-preview"
+   - Context Length: 128,000 tokens
+   - Cost Structure: Referenced by GPT4Turbo1106Ctx128k

+6. GPT-3.5 Turbo (16k Context, Special Version)
+   - Identifier: "gpt-3.5-turbo-1106"
+   - Context Length: 16,000 tokens
+   - Cost Structure: Referenced by GPT3Dot5Turbo1106Ctx16k

+This list represents the various configurations of the GPT-3.5 and GPT-4 models supported by TGPT, each with different context lengths to suit a variety of use cases.
+It is essential for users to choose the appropriate model based on their needs, considering factors such as the complexity of the task, the desired output length, and cost efficiency.

 ## Installation
 Clone the project into your Go directory.